baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part3ingest.md

-Your DBT project is now ready to be used.
+Your dbt project is now ready to be used.
 Time to play with data!

-## About DBT and seeds
+## About dbt and seeds

-DBT allows CSV data ingestion, called `seeds` (remember the *seeds* folder?).
+dbt allows CSV data ingestion, called `seeds` (remember the *seeds* folder?).

 Best practive is to use `seeds` when you need to control static and versionned data.